TomatoFromChina/MMTransferAndUpdate/README.md

 3. When recieved data  func```- (void)fqResp:(BaseResp*)resp ``` call back.

 4. When the user changes the sensor, the APP needs to give the change confirm .
-Call to``` +(void)confirmChangeconfirm``` replacement, do not confirm will always receive the FQChange status.
-After replacement will return to the new probe data.
+Call ```+(void)confirmChangeconfirm``` replacement, if not you always receive the FQChange status.
+After replace  will return  the new  sensor data.

 5. The miaomiao transefer date every 5 minutes.